oluwatunmiisheii/we-japa-hackathon/README.md

 # We Japa

-This application is a nuxtjs implementaion of the idea of a platform that helps techies gain access to tech jobs across Africa, Europe and North America. you can access the project [here](wejapa-hackathon.netlify.app)
+This application is a nuxtjs implementaion of a platform that helps techies gain access to tech jobs across Africa, Europe and North America. you can access the project [here](wejapa-hackathon.netlify.app)

 ## Want to run it locally?